 Considering the inductance tolerance, the resistor R_X has to be tuned on board by examining the transient voltage.
 If the output voltage transient has an initial dip below the minimum load-line requirement and the response time is too fast causing a ring back, the value of resistance should be increased.
 Vice versa, with a high resistance, the output voltage transient has only a small initial dip with a slow response time.
-R_X is highly recommended as two 0603 size resistors in series to enhance the lout reporting accuracy.
-C_X is suggested X7R type for the application.

 Using current sense resistor in series with the inductor can have better accuracy, but the efficiency is a trade-off.
-Considering the equivalent inductance (L{ESL}) of the current sense resistor, an RC filter is recommended.
+Considering the equivalent inductance (LESL) of the current sense resistor, an RC filter is recommended.
 The RC filter calculation method is similar to the above mentioned inductor equivalent resistance sensing method.

-Per-Phase Over-current Protection
+Per-Phase Over Current Protection

-The VDDNB controller provides over-current protection in each phase.
-For VDDNB controller in two-phase configuration, either phase can trigger Per-Phase Over-current Protection (PHOCP).
+The VDDNB controller provides over current protection in each phase.
+For VDDNB controller in two-phase configuration, either phase can trigger Per-Phase Over Current Protection (PHOCP).

-The VDDNB controller senses each phase inductor current I_L , and PHOCP comparator compares sensed current with PHOCP threshold current, as shown in Figure 22.
+The VDDNB controller senses each phase inductor current IL, and PHOCP comparator compares sensed current with PHOCP threshold current, as shown in Figure 20.

-Figure 22.
+Figure 20.
 VDDNB Controller: Per-Phase OCP Setting